Miami-Dade County, Florida: Overview

-Miami-Dade County has voted for the Democratic Party candidate in most of the presidential elections in the past four decades, and has gone Democratic in every election since 1992.
-However, it did vote twice for Ronald Reagan (1980, 1984) and once for George H. W. Bush (1988).
-From 1904 to 1972 it supported the Democratic candidate in all but four elections.
+Miami-Dade County has voted for the Democratic Party candidate in most of the presidential elections in the past four decades, and had gone Democratic in every election since 1992, until 2024, when it voted for Republican Donald Trump over Democrat Kamala Harris.
+It did vote twice for Ronald Reagan (1980, 1984) and once for George H. W. Bush (1988).
+From 1904 to 1972 it supported the Democratic candidate in all but four elections, though Republicans won it during their landslide victories in 1928, 1952, 1956, and 1972.
+Every Republican who carried the county won the presidential election.

+Miami-Dade did vote for Republican governor Jeb Bush in 1998 and 2002, after voting against him in his unsuccessful 1994 run.
+Republicans lost the county in gubernatorial elections from 2006 to 2018, before Ron DeSantis won the county in 2022.

 The Democrats had expanded their winning margin in each of the three elections from 2008 to 2016; in 2008 and 2012, Democrat Barack Obama averaged 59.69% of the vote.
+In 2016, Democrat Hillary Clinton won 63.22% of the vote, but still lost Florida by 1.2% despite winning the highest vote share in the county since 1964.
+In the 2018 midterms, Democrats Bill Nelson and Andrew Gillum were unable to replicate Clinton's margin in the county for U.S. Senate and governor, resulting in both of them losing narrowly statewide.

-In 2016, Democrat Hillary Clinton won 63.22% of the vote.
-However, in 2020, Democrat Joe Biden only won 53.31% of the vote, winning the county by just over seven percent over Republican Donald Trump.
+The trend would continue in 2020, as Democrat Joe Biden won 53.31% of the vote in the county, winning it by just over seven percent over Republican Donald Trump.
+The county swung 22 points to the right from 2016 to 2020.
+Biden received slightly fewer votes than Hillary Clinton in the county, despite Trump gaining nearly 200,000 more votes compared to 2016.
 This was attributed to a large swing of Cuban Americans, Venezuelan Americans, and other Hispanic Americans to the Republican Party, resulting in the best Republican performance since 2004.
+This contributed to Biden losing Florida in 2020, becoming the first Democrat to win the presidency without Florida since 1992.

-In the 2022 gubernatorial and U.S. Senate elections, Republicans Ron DeSantis and Marco Rubio respectively won the county.
+In the 2020s, Miami-Dade has become Republican-leaning.
+In the 2022 gubernatorial and 2022 U.S. Senate elections, Republicans Ron DeSantis and Marco Rubio respectively won the county.
 DeSantis became the first Republican Governor to win Miami-Dade since Jeb Bush in 2002.
 Rubio won the county for the second time, following his victory in 2010.
+In 2024, Republican Donald Trump won the county by a comfortable 11-point margin due to its heavy shift to the right, Florida being his home state, and its large Cuban population, making him the first Republican since George H. W. Bush in 1988 to carry the county.
+The county shifted an additional 19 points to the right from 2020 to 2024.
+Similarly, Florida U.S. Senator Rick Scott concurrently won the county in 2024, after having lost it in his previous 2018 run.
+In a further indicator of the county's shift to the right, Republicans gained the registration advantage in 2025.